Mitigating Unintended Memorization with LoRA in Federated Learning for LLMs: Related Work and Preliminaries

-\textbf{LoRA.} To reduce computational and memory requirements when fine-tuning LLMs, Low-Rank Adaptation (LoRA) \citep{hu2021lora} was introduced to drastically reduce the number of trainable parameters while fine-tuning.
-This is achieved by representing the weight updates $\Delta W$ as the product $\Delta W=BA$ of two low-rank matrices $A$ and $B$.
-LoRA enables efficient adaptation of LLMs to specific tasks while preserving the generalization capabilities of the underlying model, as gradients often exhibit a low intrinsic dimension \citep{li2018intrinsicdim, aghajanyan2020intrinsicdim}.
-Additionally, LoRA offers a notable advantage in an FL scenario by drastically reducing the amount of data exchanged between participants during each round.
-In our experiments, we achieved a reduction by a factor of 130.

-\textbf{Federated Learning.} Federated learning (FL) has been widely-studied for deep learning models in cross-silo settings \cite{huang2022fl}, where a limited number of resource-rich clients, such as organizations or institutions, collaboratively train ML models without sharing their data.
+Federated learning (FL) has been widely-studied for deep learning models in cross-silo settings \cite{huang2022fl}, in which a limited number of resource-rich clients, such as organizations or institutions, collaboratively train ML models without sharing their data.
 In conventional FL, the global objective function of $N$ clients is defined as

-where $W$ represents parameters of a model, $\sum_{k=1}^N p_k=1$ and $f_k(W)$ is the local objective function of client $k$.
-Local training data $\mathcal{D}_k$ between clients often heterogeneous.
+where $W$ represents the parameters of a model, $\sum_{k=1}^N p_k=1$ and $f_k(W)$ is the local objective function of client $k$.
+Local training data $\mathcal{D}_k$ between clients is often heterogeneous.
 A common strategy for solving Equation \ref{fl-opt} is Federated Averaging (FedAvg) \citep{mcmahan2016fedavg}.
-In FedAvg, clients conduct a round $t$ of training and $\theta_{t+1}$ (parameters after round $t)$ is updated as the $p_k$-weighted average of the respective $k$ gradients.
-These gradient weights $p_k$ can be set as $p_k=\frac{|\mathcal{D}_k|}{\sum_{k=1}^N |\mathcal{D}_k|}$ to mitigate data size bias, which we use in this work.
-FL has been recently applied to LLMs \cite{ye2024openfedllm, thakkar2020understanding, liu2024differentially, ramaswamy2020training} leveraging FedAvg to aggregate locally-trained model updates.
-In this work, we conduct experiments using LoRA-based fine-tuning and full model fine-tuning for local iterations in FL.
-Besides reducing communication costs, clients benefit computationally from using LoRA during local training.
+FL has recently been applied to LLMs \cite{ye2024openfedllm, thakkar2020understanding, liu2024differentially, ramaswamy2020training} leveraging FedAvg to aggregate locally-trained model updates.
+Work by \citet{thakkar2020understanding} informed our federated training strategy by demonstrating on a small scale that federated averaging is especially effective at reducing memorization on non-independent and identically distributed (non-IID) data.
+Recent work by Google and others has explored the use of FL for large-scale language model training in production environments, placing strong emphasis on privacy protection \citep{hard2019federated, ramaswamy2020training, thakkar2020understanding, xu2023federated}, showing growing interest in privacy-preserving training methods.
+While \citet{liu2024differentially} and \citet{sun2024improving} studied LoRA with DP-SGD, this work is to the best of our knowledge the first to empirically measure the impact of LoRA on memorization in federated learning.